MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 You should be able to successfully print a small object at the center of the bed with bed leveling turned off.
 It's very important to verify that your `Configuration.h` settings make this possible before trying to bring up UBL.
 Most problems bringing up the UBL Bed Leveling system occur when this step has been ignored.
 Please pay particular attention to your `Z_PROBE_OFFSET_FROM_EXTRUDER` value.
 Usually it's best to home the Z-Axis in the center of the bed.
 But wherever you decide to home, the Z value reported on the LCD (or with [`M114`](/docs/gcode/M114.html)) should be _very_ close to 0.0 mm when the nozzle is just touching the bed.
 Failure to calibrate `Z_PROBE_OFFSET_FROM_EXTRUDER` properly will result in dimensional errors in your printed parts.

 The following command sequence can then be used as a quick-start guide to home, level, and then fine-tune the results.
-These commands are for a 'normal' setup; see the relevant [addenda](#addenda) for concerns and gcode sequences related to setups without an lcd or z-probe.:
+These commands are for a 'normal' setup; see the relevant [addenda](#addenda) for concerns and G-code sequences related to setups without an lcd or z-probe.:

 ```gcode
 ;------------------------------------------